 Once your feed is set up, you can use Google Ads to create campaigns to promote your products and bring people to your Shopify store.

 One of the best things about Google Shopping is that you can target specific groups of people based on what they search for.

 For example: If you sell handmade jewelry, you can make a campaign that targets people who search for “unique jewelry” or “handmade earrings”.
 By going after these keywords, you can make sure that the right people see your products at the right time.

-You can also keep track of your results in real time when you use Google Shopping.
+You can also keep track of your results in real-time when you use Google Shopping.
 Google Analytics lets you track how well your campaign is doing and make changes to your plan.
 This can help you get the most out of your campaigns and get more people to buy from your Shopify store.

-Tip #15: Create a Blog to Share Content Related to Your Store:
+Shopify Checklist #15: Create a Blog to Share Content Related to Your Store: